metahoof/docs/docs/whitepaper/faq.md

 ## 4. **Do I need to complete AML/KYC to play MetaHoof?**

-- **Answer**: No, MetaHoof operates solely on blockchain technology, and users are responsible for their own tax collection, deposits, and withdrawals.
-AML/KYC procedures are not required.
+- **Answer**: No, MetaHoof does not require AML/KYC procedures directly.
+All user accounts and identity verification are managed by the Ultra EBA system or within Ultra's network infrastructure.
+MetaHoof does not handle user onboarding, account custody, or personal identity verification.
+Players remain responsible for their own tax reporting, deposits, and withdrawals.

 ## 5. **What are Genesis Tokens?**